weizheng0216/MacrosoftForum/admin-cli/README.md

 - Database Test:
   Database instance is created and connected for the tests.
   The tests are divided in couple parts.

   • Check table attributes
-    Using select___ById to retrieve an entity by `ResultSet` and then use `ResultSetMetaData.getColumnName()` to check if the table is created correctly.
+    Using select___ById to retrieve an entity by `ResultSet` and then use `ResultSetMetaData.getColumnName()` to check if each table is created correctly with correct column names.

   • Check if entity is wholesome
-    Initiate some variables and use them to compare with an existing entity.
+    Initiate some variables and use them to compare with an existing entity to see if the constructor is correct.

+  • Check if entity is inserted successfully and deleted successfully

 All tests are passed.
 The basic functionality of command-line interface is guaranteed.
 Integration tests that include database queries could be added